Service Agreement Great Lakes Psychology Group

 Insurance Reimbursement

 Many health insurance plans provide coverage for necessary mental health treatment when you see a licensed provider.
-It is your responsibility to know the limitations and restrictions to your insurance benefits.
+It is your responsibility to know the limitations and restrictions of your insurance benefits.
 Note that many policies may only cover a limited number of sessions each year, may have restrictions on the licensure of the provider you see, and may or may not provide payment for a provider considered to be out of network with your health insurance plan.
-We will complete forms and provide you with whatever assistance we can in helping you receive the benefits to which you are entitled; however, you (not your insurance company) are responsible for full payment of fees.
-It is important that you find out exactly what mental health services your insurance policy covers.

 Please check your coverage carefully prior to your first session.
-Of course, our staff will provide you with whatever information we can based on our experience and will be happy to help you in understanding the information you receive from your insurance company.
-You can call the number on your insurance card and ask the following questions:
+Our staff will provide whatever information we can based on our experience and will be happy to help you understand the information you receive from your insurance company.
+You may call the number on your insurance card and ask questions such as:

 • Do I have benefits for outpatient mental health services?